Jangulo7/Quantomics/README.md

 ## 🎯 Project Overview

-**Quantomics** presents a novel **multi-agent system architecture** for protein structure prediction that intelligently combines classical AI, quantum computing, and experimental validation.
+**Quantomics** presents a **multi-agent system architecture** for protein structure prediction that intelligently combines classical AI, quantum computing, and experimental validation.
 This project was developed for the **Qiskit Fall Fest Madrid 2025 - Quantum Madrid × UPM** hackathon.

 ### 🏗️ Project Status